Knight sets points record in US win at women's hockey worlds - NewsBreak

 Hannah Bilka and Taylor Heise both had a hat trick for the U.S., which only led 1-0 after the first period but scored nine goals in the second.

+Amanda Kessel had five assists.
+The Americans will next face the Czech Republic, which reached the last four for the first time by upsetting Olympic bronze medalist Finland 2-1 in overtime.

-Defending champion Canada was playing Sweden later for a place in the semifinals.
-Switzerland beat Japan 2-1 after a shootout in the first quarterfinal.
+Defending champion Canada beat Sweden 3-0 to set up a semifinal against Switzerland, which beat Japan 2-1 after a shootout in the first quarterfinal.

 More AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports